Pradip-p/E-Health-Care/README.md

 # E-Health-Care

-The web app is designed to reduce dependence on doctors, assist poor and helpless individuals with basic medical checkups, and help people avoid unnecessary medical expenses.
+The web app is designed to reduce dependence on doctors, assist underserved individuals with basic medical checkups, and help people avoid unnecessary medical expenses.
 This project is built with Django, machine learning algorithms, and deep learning (ANN and CNN).

 ## Overview

-In today's world, there is a significant shortage of doctors, especially in Nepal.
-Many people suffer without proper medical checkups, and numerous cases lead to death due to the lack of timely medical intervention.
-This app aims to address these issues by providing an accessible solution for medical checkups, thus offering substantial benefits.
+In many regions, particularly in Nepal, there is a significant shortage of doctors.
+Many people lack access to proper medical checkups, and numerous cases lead to severe outcomes due to a lack of timely medical intervention.
+This app addresses these issues by providing an accessible solution for basic medical checkups.

 ## Demo